3 STEPS TO INCREASE JEWELRY SALES THIS YEAR

 - Groups of people large companies serve (i.e. if you make jewelry, how does Tiffany & Co break their website down by audience?
 They may allow people to shop based on being: engaged, married, new mom, etc.)

-- Online groups (i.e. what type blogs, Facebook groups and forums are out there?)
+- Online groups (i.e. what type of blogs, Facebook groups, and forums are out there?)

 This research will show you the popular groups people are categorized by and where you can find them when it comes time to sell.

 Now that you’ve found an audience, get to know them really well.
 What are the subcategories found under the groups of people the large companies serve?
 What options are commonly offered?
 (These could help you narrow down a niche for your products.)
 What problems are commonly discussed on the forums?
 Can you tweak your products to solve them?

 Branding is a step a lot of handmade business owners skip because it takes a little more time and money to build a strong brand.
 But it’s worth it and is what can help make an ordinary product extraordinary, attract customers, stand out from competitors and encourage shoppers to choose you over competitors.

 Think of your brand as a person.
 When you meet someone, how do you decide if they’re a fit for you?

 - Looks – what initially attracts us to someone.
 The same goes for your brand.
 When scrolling through photos or walking through a craft fair, we’re drawn to colors, fonts, styles, etc. Does your brand’s looks attract your targeted audience?

 - Values – we’re naturally drawn to people who share similar values to ours.
 Define the values of your company and how to communicate them.
 If kindness is a strong value of your business you might communicate it through your thoughtful replies to emails and social media comments.